 Your Mac comes with a wide range of apps already installed, so you can have fun, work, connect with friends, get organized, buy things, and more.
-To open apps, click their icons in the Dock or click the Launchpad icon in the Dock, then use Launchpad to open apps.
+To see the apps available on your Mac, click the Launchpad icon in the Dock.
+To open an app, click its icon in the Dock or use Launchpad.

-Tip: Every app that comes with your Mac includes help so you can become a pro using it.
+Tip: Every app that comes with your Mac includes built-in help.
 To learn how to use an app, open the app, then choose Help in the menu bar.
 Or click a link below in the Description column to open the user guide for an app.

 Note: Not all apps, services, features, or content are available in all countries or regions.
 See the Apple Support article Availability of Apple Media Services.

 Find, buy, install, update, and review apps for Mac.
 See the App Store User Guide.

 Automate tasks without complicated programming or scripting languages.
 See the Automator User Guide.

 Get and read classics and bestsellers, listen to audiobooks, or study textbooks.
 See the Books User Guide.

 Perform basic, advanced, or programmer calculations.
 See the Calculator User Guide.